-NFL Rumors: Trent Williams Could Be Traded To AFC Team ‘Quite Soon’
+NESN

-With the NFL trade deadline two weeks away, do we have our first substantial rumor involving Trent Williams?
+Do we have our first substantial rumor involving Trent Williams with the NFL trade deadline two weeks away?

-The disgruntled Washington Redskins left tackle doesn’t appear to be ending his lengthy holdout anytime soon and with the Redskins basically having thrown the towel in on the season, it wouldn’t come as a shock to see the Pro-Bowler on the move in the coming weeks.
+The disgruntled Washington Redskins left tackle doesn’t appear to be ending his lengthy holdout anytime soon.
+And with the Redskins basically having thrown the towel in on the season, it wouldn’t come as a shock to see the Pro-Bowler on the move in the coming weeks.

 There’s been a lot of speculative chatter surrounding the 31-year-old, but could he finally be on the move?
 Steve Doerschuk of the Canton Repository reported that Williams “should be on Browns roster quite soon.”